 Board Member, Board Development Committee Member, GEBG Database Member, New England Schools Regional Rep

 David L. Thompson joined the Hotchkiss admission office in 1999 after four years as Director of Admission at School Year Abroad (SYA).
 After six years as an admission officer, David took a leave of absence and completed a degree in Intercultural Relations with a focus on study abroad and international student advising (Lesley University, M.A.
 2006).
 While at Lesley, he worked as the advisor for undergraduate study abroad/study away, and returned to Hotchkiss as the Coordinator of International Programs.
 David’s interest in travel was fostered at an early age by spending his junior year of high school in Spain with SYA (’87), studying abroad in Argentina as part of his Latin American Studies work at Vassar College (A.B.
 1992), and living for an additional two years in Buenos Aires following graduation.
 In addition to his work as Director of International Programs at Hotchkiss, David is on the executive committee of the New England Prep School Ultimate League, which he co-founded in 2001, serves on several advisory committees for Round Square (Hotchkiss has been a global member since 2004), and works with the global education committee of the Eight Schools Association.

-Executive Director and Chairperson of the Board of Directors, Executive Committee Chair, Midwestern Schools Regional Rep
+Chair, GEBG Board of Directors, Midwestern Schools Regional Rep